 CPN Video Reveals More Insight Into Their Process

-I found a rare interview online with the owner of a company called Legal CPN.
+I found a rare interview online with the owner of a company that sells CPN’s.
 Interestingly, he shares an actual social security number online with the consumer’s name.

 Additionally, he reveals how you actually can get arrested using a CPN, which directly contradicts what he says in his marketing.
 I find it interesting that he is clearly showing his email inbox with names of companies which include car dealers he works with.